 The drawing features the Australian native Blue Banded Bee, Amegilla cingulata and was drawn by Ebony Bennett a Natural History Illustrator, Wildlife and Landscape artist from Newcastle, NSW, Australia.
-We would formally like to thank Ebony for her kind permission for us to use this image as our new logo.
+We would formally like to thank Ebony for her kind permission for us to use this image as our logo.

-© 2015, Central Manchester University Hospitals NHS Foundation Trust.
+© 2019, Manchester University NHS Foundation Trust.
 All rights reserved.
 Not to be reproduced in whole or in part without the permission of the copyright holder.